AbasSec/Flow/README.md

 <br>

-Run only after `.env.local` and local Supabase are configured:
+Run this only after `.env.local` and local Supabase are configured:

 ```bash
 pnpm seed:brewbite
 ```

 </details>

+---

 ## Quality and Testing